jeremiasfv22/USA-Hits-Spotify-Data-Project/README.md

 - 1b - To update data (it takes a lot of time to run 1a and data updates weekly when new songs come out)
 - 2 - To analyze the data
 - 3 - To model the data (with K-Means clustering)
+- 4 - To create a playlist of all the songs used for this project! 🥳 Something fun to look at/listen to!

 It also includes 3 Python script documents for the following purposes:
 - (Script: US Streaming Hits Data Collection.py) To collect data (the same as Notebook 1a but in script form)